The Deadlift Series: Sumo vs. Conventional

 One of them is the position of the shoulders relative to the bar.
-The shoulder joint itself should be slightly ahead of the bar, with the barbell sitting directly underneath the shoulder blades.
+When viewed from the side, the shoulders should be slightly ahead of the bar, with the barbell sitting directly underneath the shoulder blades.

 This allows for the weight to be positioned below the lifter’s center of mass, resulting in a lift that’s safer and more mechanically efficient.